How does the PanOptix Pro reduce light scatter and improves light utilization?

 The concept of straylight

-The useful light that is refracted or diffracted through an IOL travels through the vitreous medium and fall on the fovea at an angular range of 1 to 2 degrees (the highest concentration of cone cells in this region).
-Any deviation of more than 2.5 degrees of this refracted or diffracted light will be a source of scattering on the retina, called as straylight reducing contrast and causing glare phenomenon for the patient.
+The useful light that is refracted or diffracted through an IOL travels through the vitreous medium and fall on the fovea at an angular range of less than 1 degree of the visual angle (the highest concentration of cone cells in this region).
+Any deviation of more than 1 to 2 degree of this refracted or diffracted light will be a source of scattering on the retina, called as straylight reducing contrast and causing glare phenomenon for the patient.
 The PSF( point spread function) or the MTF analysis of a diffractive IOL is done with respect to the refracted and diffracted light within very narrow angular range.
 The MTF or PSF scores of IOL does not provide us any understanding of the amount of light scattering.
-It rather gives us a picture of the quality of image with respect to the aberrations in the optics of eye.
+It rather gives us an understanding of the quality of image with respect to the aberrations in the optics of eye.

-(For more information in what is PSF and MTF do follow the following articles in quickguide.org
+( For more information in what is PSF and MTF follow the below articles in quickguide.org

 In their study, Straylight With Types of Different Intra Ocular Lenses, Augusto Arias and co-authors (1) compared the straylight between a monofocal IOL (AcrySof IQ), and diffractive IOLs like Panoptix (parent version) and Symfony.
 They found a higher value of straylight with Symfony IOL, but also moderately high straylight with PanOptix compared to the monofocal IOL.
 Much of the scattering of light is due to the non homogeneous nature of the diffractive steps on the IOLs.
 The authors observed that nonhomogeneous micro rings within the diffractive etching of the Symfony IOL may have caused higher amounts of straylight.